kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

 ## Game AI

 You need to implement your game AI in `game_ai.py`.
+This is the only file where you need to make changes, and submit it on GitHub.

 Some initial code is already provided that registers itself (using a fixed team_id) and is then makes some (random) moves.

 Notes: